 FAQs

 Yes.
-Continuous overheating can damage the battery, screen, and internal components.
+Continuous overheating can harm the battery, screen, and internal components.

-Fast charging generates more heat, but it’s safe if you use the original charger.
+Fast charging produces more heat, but it is safe to use the original charger.

 Yes.
-Heat is the biggest enemy of battery health.
+Heat is the greatest enemy of battery health.

-Should I worry if my phone is warm?
+Should I be concerned if my phone is warm?